codemod-com/intuita-vscode-extension/README.md

 You can accept or reject the entire case or deal with every change one by one.

-## Why would I need it as a Codemod Builder 🥷🏼?
+## Why would I need it as a Codemod Builder?
 After you have written a codemod, you want it to be adopted as widely as possible.

 By cooperating with us, you can add your codemod to our extension and speed up the adoption of changes for the users of your software.

-## Why would I need it as an Engineering Lead 👩🏾‍💼👨🏻‍💼?
+## Why would I need it as an Engineering Lead?
 You want your software to be as up-to-date as possible.
 Some codemods bring security updates, while some make your team more productive.
 No one wants to work with outdated software.

 Cooperate with us and allow your team to flourish!